 Visiting Central Park throughout October into the beginning of November you will continuously have those Fall colors.
 So even if not visiting during the peak time, the foliage will still be there.

 In general, peak foliage does not have exact dates on a year to year basis.
-However, you will find that the best time to visit for Fall foliage will usually be within a couple week time period between the end of October and beginning of November.
+However, you will find that the best time to visit for Fall foliage in Central Park will usually be within a couple week time period between the end of October and beginning of November.

 2) Central Park Fall Foliage Dates